🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Legs Two legs

-Construction Short call + Long call
+Construction Short call (with a higher strike price) + Long call (with a lower strike price)

 Opposite Position Call credit spread